 Decisions and/or recommendations for approval of all six land-use applications are dependent upon whether or not the applications meet state regulations, the McMinnville Comprehensive Plan and the McMinnville Municipal Code (MMC).
 The application can either meet these criteria as proposed, or a condition of approval can be provided that either outlines what needs to occur to meet the criteria or when something needs to occur to meet the criteria.
-Attached are six different decision documents that provide the Findings of Fact and Conclusionary Findings for each land-use application.
-These documents outline the legal findings on whether or not each application meets the applicable criteria and whether or not there are conditions of approval that if achieved put the application in compliance with the criteria.
+The ordinances under consideration each have an attached decision documents that provides the Findings of Fact and Conclusionary Findings for each land-use application.
+These documents outline the legal findings on whether or not each application